antonkanerva/depscan-proto/README.md

 Protocol Buffers library for the DepScan ecosystem.

 ## Dependencies
-Build dependencies:
+Build dependencies used:
-- Rust compiler v1.77.1
+- Rust compiler v1.78.0
 - Protobuf compiler v3.2.14

 See [Cargo.toml](Cargo.toml) for lib dependencies.